UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 > ## Case insensitive search in select files
 > Search for all case insensitive instances of that
-> word in the 'America' and 'Africa' `.csv` files in this directory.
+> word in the '2019' `.csv` files in this directory.
 Print your results to  a file `results/2019.csv`.
 >
 > > ## Solution